LeonMar97/scrape-with-re/README.md

 1. Clone the repository or download the source code.
 2. Install Poetry by following the instructions on the [Poetry documentation](https://python-poetry.org/docs/#installation).
 3. Run the following command to install the project dependencies:

-## Setup

-1. Clone the repository or download the source code.
-2. Install Poetry by following the instructions on the [Poetry documentation](https://python-poetry.org/docs/#installation).
-3. Run the following command to install the project dependencies:
 ```bash
 make install
 ```